miniohq/gluegun/README.md

 ## Prerequisite

-A minimum version of ruby2.4 and node6 is required
+A minimum version of ruby2.4 and node versions [6.x, 8.x, 9.x, 10.x] are supported.

 ## Installation